Kirk-Wang/Cloud-Native/README.md

 * The traffic flows directly from the ingress load balancer to the backends
   * it doesn't need to go through the `ClusterIP`
   * in fact, we don't even need a `ClusterIP`(we can use a headless service)
+* The load balancer can be outside of Kubernetes
+(as long as it has access to the cluster subnet)
+* This allows the use of external(hardware, physical machines...) load balancers
+* Annotations can encode special features (rate-limiting, A/B testing, session stickiness, etc.)

 ------------------------------------------------------------
 ------------------------------------------------------------